Zoe Ball: Strictly Come Dancing and It Takes Two

 In October 2005, Ball became a contestant on the third series of the BBC One talent show Strictly Come Dancing, where she was partnered by Ian Waite.
 Ball and Waite were ranked in third place; they also scored 38/40 (including two tens) for three dances in the series and one in the Christmas special.

 In 2011, Ball took over from Claudia Winkleman as the host of Strictly Come Dancings sister show It Takes Two, airing every weeknight on BBC Two; in 2014, whilst Winkleman was on leave after her daughter suffered serious burn injuries, Ball co-hosted the main show.
-On 17 May 2021, Ball announced she was leaving her role as presenter after 10 years.
+On 17 May 2021, Ball announced she was leaving as a presenter of It Takes Two after ten years on the show.
+In May 2026, Ball said she had lost out on gaining a main presenting role on Strictly Come Dancing.

 Radio

-Although known primarily for her TV work, Ball first worked in radio, after she became co-host of Radio 1 Breakfast on BBC Radio 1 in October 1997 with Kevin Greening.
+Although known primarily for her television work, Ball first worked in radio, after she became co-host of Radio 1 Breakfast on BBC Radio 1 in October 1997 with Kevin Greening.
 She became the sole host, the first female DJ to do so.
 At this time, her hard-drinking, hard-partying lifestyle contributed to the identification of the so-called "ladette culture" of the late 1990s.
 She was twice warned by the BBC for swearing on the radio.

 Ball left BBC Radio 1 in March 2000.
 Her final show was on 10 March 2000; she was succeeded by Sara Cox.

 Ball returned to radio in mid-2002 when she joined London radio station Xfm, where she presented the weekday drivetime show until December 2003.
 In January 2004, she took over a Friday evening music show for the station.
 She also stood in for Ricky Gervais while he filmed the second series of The Office.
 She left Xfm at the end of 2004.

 In September 2007, she returned to BBC Radio and co-hosted a show with Sara Cox, celebrating 40 years of BBC Radio 1 and BBC Radio 2.

 From 2006, she provided relief presenting duties for BBC Radio 2, fronted specialist documentaries, sat in for Dermot O'Leary for three weeks in February 2006, and co-presented (with Danny Baker) the hastily conceived replacement for Jonathan Ross' Saturday morning show, in the wake of Ross's suspension due to Sachsgate in 2008.